Black Hole Weather Forecasting with Deep Learning: A Pilot Study: Acknowledgements

 \section{Acknowledgements}

 We acknowledge productive discussions with Ivan Almeida, Fabio Cafardo, Gustavo Soares, Nando de Freitas, Mike Walmsley, Leandro Kerber, Amelie Saintonge, Françoise Combes and Andrew Humphrey.
 We also acknowledge the useful discussions that occurred during the Khipu 2019 and UK-Brazil Frontiers of Science 2020 workshops.
+We thank the anonymous referee for the feedback that increased the scientific quality of this work.
 R. D. was supported by CAPES (Coordenação de Aperfeiçoamento de Pessoal de Nível Superior) Proex.
 R. N. was supported by FAPESP (Funda\c{c}\~ao de Amparo \`a Pesquisa do Estado de S\~ao Paulo) under grant 2017/01461-2.
 The Black Hole Group received the donation of two GPUs from NVIDIA: a Quadro P6000 under the GPU Grant Program and a GP100 from NVIDIA Brasil.